By Stefán Bessi

 Sustainable Travel for a Better Golden Circle Experience

 Sustainable travel on the Golden Circle does not require major sacrifices.
-In fact, many responsible choices—such as supporting local businesses, exploring at quieter times, and respecting nature—often lead to a richer and more meaningful travel experience.
+In fact, many responsible choices, such as supporting local businesses, exploring at quieter times, and respecting nature, often lead to a more rewarding visit

 By traveling thoughtfully and respecting Iceland’s fragile landscapes, visitors can help ensure that the Golden Circle remains one of the world’s most remarkable destinations for many years to come.